jkrumbiegel/FilteredGroupbyMacro.jl/docs/src/index.md

-# GroupbyIndexingMacro.jl
+# FilteredGroupbyMacro.jl

 ## Filtered split-apply-combine as in R's data.table

-GroupbyIndexingMacro.jl offers a macro `@by` with which split-apply-combine operations on filtered data frames can be expressed concisely.
+FilteredGroupbyMacro.jl offers a macro `@by` with which split-apply-combine operations on filtered data frames can be expressed concisely.
 It is very similar in nature to the `[i,j,by]` indexing that the well-known package data.table in the R ecosystem uses.